 Create sleep rituals.
 Do the same calming things for 15 minutes before bed each night.
 Try praying, stretching, meditating, reading, or doing other relaxing activities.

 Be sure your bedroom is comfortable for sleep.
-I always suggest that the room be quiet, dark, and an appropriate temperature.
+I always suggest that the room be quiet, dark (use code Cara for 10% off), and an appropriate temperature.
 Many find that a temperature close to 68 degrees is most comfortable for adequate sleep, but choose a temperature that feels most comfortable for you.

 If you need extra help getting yourself relaxed, I recommended downloading an app that includes sleep stories or meditations, such as: Calm, Headspace, Aura, or Slumber.